infonl/info-techradar/radar/2024-12-01/snowflake.md

 ### Considerations at INFO

 - Snowflake is being assessed for projects that require advanced data warehousing capabilities, seamless scalability, and efficient data sharing mechanisms.
+We are mainly evaluating it as a competitor vs. Databricks.

 - **Current Focus:** Evaluating integration with existing data ecosystems, cost-effectiveness, and its ability to support complex analytical queries and workloads.